sbgadhwala/ST558_Project2/README.md

 Few of the essential packages used for this project are:

-[httr](https://httr.r-lib.org/)to provide a wrapper function and customized to the demand of modern web APIs.
+[httr](https://httr.r-lib.org/) to provide a wrapper function and customized to the demand of modern web APIs.
 [jsonlite](https://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html)
-to provide flexibility in mapping json and R data [lubridate](https://lubridate.tidyverse.org/)to manipulate date and time [ggplot](https://ggplot2.tidyverse.org/)used for creating graphics [tidyverse](https://www.tidyverse.org/)for data analysis purpose
+to provide flexibility in mapping json and R data
+[lubridate](https://lubridate.tidyverse.org/) to manipulate date and time
+[ggplot](https://ggplot2.tidyverse.org/) used for creating graphics
+[tidyverse](https://www.tidyverse.org/) for data analysis purpose

 ``` r
 library(httr)